ucsd-cse130/01-haskell/README.md

 # Assignment 1: Intro to Haskell (65 points)

-## Due by Wednesday 10/23 23:59:59

-Get the assignment from [this link](https://classroom.github.com/a/Hvb2Bc3_). *DO NOT CLONE* this repository directly!

 ## Overview

 The objective of this assignment is for you to gain some